Skip to content

 What is Stockfish?

-Stockfish is a chess engine tool developed by a community of contributors that enables chess players (grandmasters, amateurs, correspondence players) to analyze chess positions and compute optimal moves.
-It is a free and open-source engine, available for various desktop and mobile platforms, and integrates via the Universal Chess Interface (UCI).
+Stockfish is a chess engine tool developed by a community of enthusiasts and programmers that enables chess players, developers, and researchers to analyze chess positions and compute optimal moves.
+It functions as a "headless" engine, providing precise move suggestions and in-depth analysis without a graphical user interface.

 features